uo-ec607/lectures/07-web-apis/07-web-apis.md

 ![](07-web-apis_files/figure-html/rugby7-1.png)<!-- -->

+It was a good time to be a South African rugby supporter around 2007--2009.
+These days?
+Not so much.
+OTOH, New Zealand's extended dominance in the global game is extraordinary.
+(Especially given its tiny population size.)
+They truly do have a legimate claim to being the [greatest international team](https://www.dailytelegraph.com.au/sport/rugby/are-the-all-blacks-the-greatest-international-team-in-the-history-of-sport/news-story/f61ad2d65623a9586929bbfba386b157) in the history of professional sport.
+Which is a good reason to link to the [best ever haka](https://www.youtube.com/watch?v=BFNCpzGnTTs).

 ## Summary

 - An API is a set of rules and methods that allow one computer or program (e.g. host server) to talk to another (e.g. client or browser).
 - We can access information through an API directly by specifying a valid API endpoint.
-  - The API endpoint for most web-based applications will be a URL with content that is formatted as either JSON or XML.
+  - The API endpoint for most web-based applications will be a URL with either JSON or XML content.
 - Some APIs don't require an access key or token, but most do.
 You can add this key as a parameter to the API endpoint.
 - Downloading content from an API endpoint to our local computer (i.e. R environment) can be done in a variety of ways.
    - E.g. `jsonlite::readJSON()` to read the the JSON array directly, or `httr::GET()` to download the entire response, or installing a package that does the job for us.
+- Next lecture: Regression analysis in R. (The start of the analysis and programming section of the course.)

 ## Further resources and exercises